Becoming A Known Consignor: The Ultimate Easy Guide

 What’s a Known Consignor?

-If you read our recent article on air cargo security you may have noticed mention of Known Consignors.
-Known Consignors are able to export air cargo from Australia without further examination prior to export.
+Known Consignors are approved people able to export air cargo from Australia without further examination prior to export.
 They are eligible to issue their own Security Declarations and avoid X-ray and inspection fees that come with exporting airfreight under new security regulations.

-Known Consignors must meet and maintain a high level of security to ensure cargo is safe to load on to an aircraft.
+Known Consignors must meet and maintain a high level of security to ensure cargo is safe to load on to an aircraft, as well as prove they can secure the cargo from origin until it is handed to another regulated business.

 Who is Eligible to Apply?